Background pattern

 Musculoskeletal and connective tissue disorders: Leg cramps, muscle pain.

-Reproductive and breast disorders: Vaginal itching, endometrial changes (interior of the uterus).
+Reproductive system and breast disorders: Vaginal itching, endometrial changes (inside the uterus).

-Investigations: Increased levels of cholesterol in the blood.
+Investigations: Increased levels of fats in the blood.

 Uncommon

-Benign, malignant, and unspecified neoplasms (including cysts and polyps): Endometrial tumor (interior of the uterus).
+Benign, malignant and unspecified neoplasms (including cysts and polyps): Endometrial tumour (inside the uterus).

 Blood and lymphatic system disorders: Decreased platelet count (thrombocytopenia), decreased white blood cell count (leucopenia).